 The Lateral Roots: The kavalactone content is highest in the lateral roots of the kava plant.
 It often can be 2 times stronger than in the stump portion, but with the strength there also comes a much stronger or more peppery taste.
 The Fijian word for the lateral roots of the kava plant is Waka.
 Below you can see video of a freshly harvested kava plant preparing to have the stump and lateral root portions separated.

-Unfortunately, some companies include these coarse fibrous parts of a kava root in the making of their instant or micronized kava products.
-Micronized kava is kava root that has been processed to make a very fine kava powder that can be mixed directly into a beverage to make an instant kava drink, avoiding the more time-consuming, traditional preparation method.
+Unfortunately, some companies include these coarse fibrous parts in the making of their instant or micronized kava products.
+Micronized kava is root that has been processed to make a very fine powder that can be mixed directly into a beverage to make an instant kava drink, avoiding the more time-consuming, traditional preparation method.

 Drinking kava root is an easy and excellent route to experiencing a dose happiness – and let’s face it, we can all do with that every now and then.
 That said, knowing the specific kava root composition of what you are drinking could make all the difference to the level of happy you experience!